Magneto (film character): Escape and second chance

+Fugitive and Apocalypse

-In 1983, Lehnsherr is still the world's most wanted man, living an unassuming life in Poland under the alias of Henryk Gurzsky.
+In 1983, Lehnsherr is still the world's most wanted man, living an unassuming life in Communist Poland under the alias of Henryk Górski.
 He is married to a lady named Magda, with whom he has a daughter, Nina.
 After using his powers to save a co-worker at a steel mill, the Polish authorities are alerted.
-Worried, Lehnsherr returns home only to find the authorities waiting for him with non-magnetic weapons, having taken Magda and Nina hostage to convince "Gurzsky" to turn himself in to the Interpol.
+Worried, Lehnsherr returns home only to find the authorities waiting for him with non-magnetic weapons, having taken Magda and Nina hostage to convince "Górski" to turn himself in to the Interpol.
 Though the men try to handle things peacefully, Nina herself is a mutant; her powers are triggered by the stress and she inadvertently lashes out at those threatening them.
 In the confusion, one of the men accidentally lets loose an arrow which kills Magda and Nina.
 Tearfully, Lehnsherr takes his daughter's metal necklace off her lifeless body and uses it to slaughter all the men, and then returns to the steel mill to kill his "co-workers" for selling him out.
 However, En Sabah Nur suddenly appears out of a portal, kills the men himself and then explains that he was the world's first mutant and has now been reawakened after millennia of being trapped beneath a pyramid in Egypt.

 En Sabah Nur talks Magneto into joining him as one of his four Horsemen.
 They then head to Auschwitz where Erik Lehnsherr once suffered; En Sabah Nur enhances Magneto's powers and persuades him to raze this place of terror to the ground to rid himself of the shadows of the past.
 Under his new mentor's influence, the embittered Magneto starts to distort Earth's magnetic field, threatening the collapse of human civilization.
 When En Sabah Nur threatens Quicksilver and Raven, Magneto turns on him.
 He, Jean Grey, Scott Summers and Ororo Munroe destroy the ancient mutant with their combined powers.
 After the battle, Erik and Xavier reconcile, and Erik and Jean help reconstruct Xavier's destroyed school; however, Erik turns down Xavier's offer to stay and help teach.
 Peter Maximoff, who had aided in the fight against En Sabah Nur, decides not to tell Erik yet that he is Erik's son.